 Harris was a senior evaluator for security reform in Afghanistan and worked at NATO HQ and SHAPE supporting Joint Capability decisions.
-She was part of the J5 Plans division in NATO and in support of UK PJHQ J5 for the redeployment from Iraq.
 She has specialised in grey zone conflicts and assessment of future threat environments, using scenarios, wargaming, horizon scanning and quantitative assessments.
-She recently worked on the impact of climate change on defence planning and security threats, the global impact of the war in Ukraine, the future for NATO and the role of the USA in great power competition.
+She recently worked on the impact of climate change on defence planning and security threats, the global impact of the war in Ukraine, the future for NATO and the role of the U.S. in great power competition.

 She has provided analysis for the UK and governments across Europe on NATO relations, defence and security policy, and military strategy.
 Her experience of the UN includes peacekeeping in Chad, Kenya and the DROC and HADR operations in Kenya, Pakistan, Haiti and Indonesia.
 She frequently provides evidence-based research findings and analysis at events and seminars across Europe.
 She is the co-director of the Forces in Mind Trust Research Centre, leads the Global Strategic Partnership supporting the UK DCDC and leads support to the UK Defence Academy for the delivery of Command and Staff Training.